mitch3lljones/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-The Odin Project - Foundations - Project: Recipes
+This project comes from The Odin Project Foundations course.
+It is the Recipes project.

+## Objective
+To build a basic recipe website for HTML practice.